HTC’s VR object tracker is launching in December for $99.99

 Watch every panel from Startup Battlefield Australia 2017

 HTC’s Vive Tracker allows objects to be tracked in VR.
-It utilizes the same weird shape configuration that is at the top of the HTC Vive controller, tosses a battery into it and a tripod mount and for $99.99 allows you to bring objects into virtual reality with you.
+It utilizes the same weirdly shaped configuration at the top of the HTC Vive controller, tosses a battery into it and a tripod mount and for $99.99 allows you to bring objects into virtual reality with you.

 It’s been open to developers for a few months but now the device and some associated bundles are going up for pre-order today, shipping in mid-December.